TUTORIAL: The Essentials of Digital Marketing

 A collaboration with Google Analytics will enable you to more effectively gauge the success of your digital marketing campaigns.
 You’ll be able to collect and analyze data patterns based upon the following:

-- Audience Interests
+- Interests of Audience

 - Audience Location